 Create TCP port monitors

-- From TEMPLATES, click +Add.
-The monitor template appears.
+From TEMPLATES, click +Add.
+The monitor template is displayed.

-- After configuring the template, go to Other Monitors and click +Add.
-The other monitors screen appears.
+After configuring the template, go to Other Monitors and click +Add.

-- From the options displayed in the Monitor Type drop-down, select TCP port monitor.
-The TCP port monitor screen appears.
+From the options displayed in the Monitor Type drop-down, select TCP port monitor.

 - Frequency: The intervals used to monitor the connection.
 The recommendation is 15 minutes.